Combine (Half-Life): Society

-Little is revealed of the Combine's role outside of Earth, but dialogue in Half-Life 2 states that they control worlds of various dimensions and inhabited by a range of species.
-The Combine occupation of Earth, however, is shown to be a brutal police state.
-In City 17, an Eastern European city, Civil Protection units are seen frequently, often conducting random searches of apartment blocks, interrogating human citizens and performing random acts of police brutality.
-The military Overwatch forces of the Combine are shown attacking human resistance bases in an effort to further solidify peace in the urban centers.
-Citizens themselves are all clad in blue uniforms and live in designated apartment blocks.
-Citizens move around to different cities or locales at the Combine's will using passenger trains.
-Vortigaunts, enemy alien creatures from the original Half-Life, are revealed to have also been enslaved, and are observed in various jobs such as janitors.
-According to the coffee table book Half-Life 2: Raising the Bar, the Combine are draining the Earth's oceans and resources to be used on other Combine worlds; while in both City 17's waterways and the outskirt's coastal shores, water levels are severely reduced.
+Little is revealed of the Combine's activities outside of Earth, but dialogue in Half-Life 2 states that they control worlds of various dimensions inhabited by a range of species.
+The Combine occupation of Earth is shown to be a brutal totalitarian police state.
+In City 17, an Eastern European city, Civil Protection units routinely conduct searches of apartment blocks, interrogating human citizens, and engaging in wanton police brutality.
+The military Overwatch forces of the Combine attack human resistance bases in an effort to further solidify their authority in the urban centers.
+Human citizens are clad in blue uniforms, living in designated apartment blocks and move around to different cities or locales in passenger trains by the Combine's will.
+Vortigaunts, enemy alien creatures from Half-Life, have also been enslaved, and are observed in various professions such as janitors.
+According to Half-Life 2: Raising the Bar, the Combine are draining Earth's oceans and resources to be used on other Combine worlds.

-The heart of the Combine's command over Earth in Half-Life 2 is the Citadel, an enormous structure of Combine construction reaching tens of thousands of feet into the sky and delving deep underground.
-Located within City 17, the Citadel serves as the primary headquarters of the Combine, housing Combine Advisors and the office of Earth's administrator, Dr. Wallace Breen.
-Breen, a puppet ruler, is frequently seen on large screens around the city from which he spreads propaganda and various announcements.
+The heart of the Combine's command over Earth in Half-Life 2 is the Citadel, a large tower constructed by them which reaches both tens of thousands of feet (several or several tens of kilometres) into the sky and deep underground.
+Located within City 17, the Citadel serves as the Combine’s headquarters on Earth, housing Combine Advisors and the office of Earth's administrator, Dr. Wallace Breen.
+Breen, a puppet ruler, is frequently seen on large screens around the city on which he spreads propaganda and makes announcements.
 The Citadel projects an energy field that is able to prevent human reproduction, as well as a field that keeps dangerous alien fauna out of the city.
 In addition, the Citadel contains a trans-dimensional teleporter which allows the Combine to travel between their native universe and Earth.
-The Citadel also contains construction facilities for various synthetic Combine combat machines.

 Depiction

-The Combine is composed of various species and machines.
-The most commonly encountered enemies throughout Half-Life 2 and its expansions are the transhuman Overwatch soldiers and human Civil Protection officers.
-In addition, a variety of combat machines appear, ranging from APCs and helicopter gunships to a giant 'smart wall' which encloses occupied cities and gradually destroys anything in its path, as well as a number of weaponized alien 'synths'.
+The Combine comprises various species and machines.
+The most commonly encountered enemies throughout Half-Life 2 and its episodic sequels are the transhuman soldiers and human Civil Protection officers.
+In addition, a variety of combat machines appear, ranging from APCs and helicopter gunships to a giant 'smart wall' enclosing occupied cities and gradually destroying anything in its path, as well as a number of weaponized alien 'synths'.